kera-cudmore/seaside-sewing/README.md

 Seaside Sewing is a Business to Consumer (B2C) ecommerce site.

-site  audience people who have a love of sewing, especially quilting aimed to cater to beginners through to experts
+The sites audience is people who have a love of sewing and quilting and will cater to sewists from beginners through to experts, by selling a range of items over different price points.

 ### User Stories